 Specified investments - These investments are sterling investments of not more than one-year maturity, or those which could be for a longer period but where the council has the right to be repaid within 12 months if it wishes.
+They also include investments which were originally classed as being non-specified investments, but which would have been classified as specified investments apart from originally being for a period longer than 12 months, once the remaining period to maturity falls to under 12 months.
 These are considered low risk assets where the possibility of loss of principal or investment income is small.
 These would include sterling investments which would not be defined as capital expenditure with:

 - 1. The UK Government (such as the Debt Management Account deposit facility, UK treasury bills or a gilt with less than one year to maturity). - 2.
-Supranational bonds of less than one year's duration.

-- 3. Local authorities, housing associations, parish councils, community councils, companies controlled by the council (either alone or with other public sector organisations). - 4.
+Supranational bonds of less than one year's duration. - 3.
+Local authorities, housing associations, parish councils, community councils, companies controlled by the council (either alone or with other public sector organisations) etc. - 4.
 Money market funds, enhanced money market funds and bond funds that have been awarded a high credit rating by a credit rating agency.
-This covers pooled investment vehicles rated AAA by Standard and Poor's, Moody's and/or Fitch rating agencies (where rated). - 5.
+This covers pooled investment

+- vehicles rated AAA by Standard and Poor's, Moody's and/or Fitch rating agencies (where rated). - 5.
 A body that is considered of a high credit quality (such as a bank or building society).
-This covers bodies with a minimum short term rating of F1 (or the equivalent) and minimum long term rating of A (or the equivalent) as rated by at least one of Standard and Poor's, Moody's and/or Fitch rating agencies (where rated). - 6.
+This covers bodies with a minimum short term rating of F1 (or the equivalent) and minimum long term rating of A- (or the equivalent) as rated by at least one of Standard and Poor's, Moody's and/or Fitch rating agencies (where rated). - 6.
 Any part nationalised UK bank or building society. - 7.
 Any subsidiary and treasury operations that meet the above criteria or, if not separately rated, where the parent bank or building society has the necessary ratings outlined above. - 8.
 The council's own banker for transactional purposes if the bank falls below the above criteria, although in this case balances will be minimised in both monetary size and time invested.